KellyVimbaiMuraicho/We_Think_Code_Projects/README.md

 percent_to_float, will accept a str as input remove the trailing %, and return the percentage as a float.
 For instance, given 15% as input, it should return 0.15.

+Problem Set 1

+deep.py will implement a program that prompts the user for the answer to the Great Question of Life, the Universe and Everything, outputting Yes if the user inputs 42 or (case-insensitively) forty-two or forty two.
+Otherwise output No.